KatKmiotek/web_dev_classes/module-4/notes.md

 ## Design with Figma

 - **Figma** is a popular online tool for designing websites and creating wireframes.
-- It lets you experiment with layouts, colors, and fonts before you start coding.
+- It lets you experiment with layouts, colours, and fonts before you start coding.
 - Figma is collaborative, so you can work with others and get feedback easily.
 - Registration is free